balancer/balancer-v2-monorepo/.github/PULL_REQUEST_TEMPLATE/deployment-template.md

 - [ ] TX IDs are properly generated
 - [ ] Action IDs are generated after deployment (if applicable) <!-- This includes contracts deployed by contracts (e.g. mock pools deployed by factories) -->
 - [ ] Contracts are verified in every network <!-- This includes contracts deployed by contracts (e.g. mock pools deployed by factories) -->

-## Code checklist:

-- [ ] The diff is legible and has no extraneous changes <!-- There shouldn't be any changes to contract code nor scripts in this PR -->
+- [ ] There are no code changes of any kind
-- [ ] The base branch is either `master`, or there's a description of how to merge

 ## Issue Resolution